Teenage Engineering OP-1: Keyboard

 The OP-1 has a fixed-velocity keyboard with 24 keys.
 Arrow keys are provided to transpose up or down octaves while in synthesizer or drum mode.
 Four octave shifts up and four shifts down are available giving the user a total range of ten octaves.

 Reception

 Reception for the OP-1 was largely positive, citing its powerful synthesizer engines and unconventional format and design.
 However, it has received some criticism for its small size and simplicity, which make it resemble a toy.
 It also lacks velocity sensitivity, making it minimally expressive.

 The OP-1 won one of Sweden's Design S Awards in 2012.
 The award committee described the OP-1 as "A technological product which through a clever colour scheme and fantastic graphics is intuitive, easily accessible and incredibly inviting.
 Music and machine in one".
 In 2014 it was awarded second prize in Georgia Tech's Margaret Guthman Musical Instrument Competition.

 The San Francisco Museum of Modern Art includes an OP-1, donated by Teenage Engineering, in its permanent collection.

-In Popular Culture

-The OP-1 is the star in the musical clip of Swedish House Mafia's song One (Your Name) even though the track was not made with it.

-It also features in the Apple TV+ series Mr. Corman.
-The protagonist creates a song during the course of the series of episodes, including using the sampling features of the OP-1.